AlexRmlt/ethicbot-rasa/data/nlu.md

 - The consequence would be that [Alex](name) would become rich
 - [Cleopatra](name) would then be dead
 - This would make [Thomas](name) feel really bad
-- This would mean great suffering for [Cleopatra](name:Cleopatra) due to her illness
+- This would mean great suffering for [Cleopatra](name) due to her illness
-- For [Erskine](name:Erskine) this would mean that a very important project would be compromised
+- For [Erskine](name) this would mean that a very important project would be compromised
-- [Erskine](name:Erskine) has the strong belief that this would destroy a project essential for the survival of the human race!
+- [Erskine](name) has the strong belief that this would destroy a project essential for the survival of the human race!
+- The installation of this method would save [Anton](name) a lot of time
+- [The Hessians](name:the Hessians) will have consequences as well
+- The copyright for his method goes to the United States

 ## intent:correct
 - That is correct